Larraine Cox

 Availability

-I currently have availability and offer counselling for individuals (adults and young people aged 11+), couples and any kind of relationship (parent and adult child, siblings, friends or workmates), groups, and EAPs.
-Sessions are available online, by phone, or in person in WA7 or a mix of these. if that suits you best.
+I offer counselling for individuals (adults and young people aged 11+), couples and any kind of relationship; parent and adult child, siblings, friends or colleagues and I can also provide group sessions.

-I also work with Bupa and the following insurance companies: Aviva, AXA Health, Vitality and WPA
+I work with several Employee Assistance Programmes (EAPs) as well as with Bupa and the following insurance providers: Aviva, AXA Health, Vitality, and WPA.

-I work Monday to Thursday and aim to be as flexible as possible, with early morning, daytime, and evening appointments, depending on availability.
+I work Monday to Thursday and aim to offer as much flexibility as possible, including early morning, daytime and evening appointments.
+However, my diary can fill quickly, so booking early is recommended.

-Since 2006, I’ve supported people through many of life’s challenges - including anxiety, low self-esteem, relationship issues, and grief.
-I also spent ten years as a relationship counsellor with Relate.
+Since 2006, I’ve supported people through many of life’s challenges, including anxiety, low self-esteem, relationship issues, and grief.
+I also worked for ten years as a relationship counsellor with Relate.

-If you’re facing a difficult decision or navigating a loss, whether that’s bereavement or another kind of ending, I can help you untangle what’s going on so you feel more able to choose your next steps.
+If you’re facing a difficult decision or navigating a loss - whether bereavement or another kind of endings (including the loss of a pet), I can help you untangle what’s happening so you feel more able to choose your next steps.

-For couples, I follow a standard approach: we begin with an extended, joint, session, followed by one individual session each, then return to joint work when it’s appropriate and safe.
-In some cases — such as where there are concerns around domestic abuse, substance misuse, or coercive control — couples work may not be suitable.
-Your safety always comes first.
+For couples, I follow a structured approach: an extended joint session first, followed by one individual session for each partner, then a return to joint work when safe and appropriate.
+In some situations - such as where domestic abuse, substance misuse, or coercive control is present - couples work may not be suitable.
+Your safety is always the priority.

 • Single Session Therapy – one focused session (up to 100 minutes) to explore a specific issue and possible ways forward.

 • Rewind Trauma Therapy – a gentle, non-intrusive approach to working with trauma.
-Please contact me to explore if this might be right for you.
+Please contact me to see if it’s suitable.

 • Group Counselling or Supervision – available by arrangement.